 Separating Past And Present

 Adult children born to alcoholics often struggle with emotional outbursts and irrationality.
 A key component to avoiding situations like this is for the ACoA to acknowledge that he or she is rooted in the past.
-If an ACoA realizes that they are acting on pain they felt as a child, they will be able to work towards avoiding similar situations in the future.
+If an ACoA realizes that they are acting on the pain they felt as a child, they will be able to work towards avoiding similar situations in the future.

 Seeking Help From Professionals

 Psychotherapy is a highly recommended solution for adults born to alcoholics.
-It would be even more helpful if the family is willing to work together to overcome these problems..
+It would be even more helpful if the family is willing to work together to overcome these problems.
 Group therapy can have a positive effect on the entire family.
-If the alcoholic is not ready to detox from alcohol, he or she may benefit with one of these support groups:
+If the alcoholic is not ready to detox from alcohol, he or she may benefit from one of these support groups:

 - Al-Anon and Alateen meetings are a great way for the children of alcoholics to get help.
 Al-Anon is a support group that was developed for families who are affected by alcoholism.
 Alateen is a similarly functioning group that focuses on helping youth share their experiences.
 Both groups aim to help anyone whose lives have been affected by alcoholism.